top of page

 ABOUT SHERIDAN

-Born and raised in rural Minnesota, Guerrette’s early writing was shaped by solitude, observation, and an acute sensitivity to silence.
-Her teachers recognized her talent at a young age, often allowing her to submit poems in place of essays—an early sign of the distinct synthesis between form and feeling that would later define her work.
-After beginning her career in hospitality and creative operations, she went on to co-found and lead multiple ventures, including Oovi, an online mental health platform, which she later left due to creative differences.
-These experiences with system design and leadership would later inform the architectural discipline present in her art and writing.
+Raised in rural Minnesota, Guerrette’s early relationship to language was shaped by solitude, observation, and an attention to silence.
+Her talent was recognized young; teachers often allowed her to submit poems in place of traditional essays, an early indication of the fusion between form and feeling that would later define her work.
+Before fully committing to writing, she held leadership and operations roles across multiple industries, experiences that would later inform the structural rigor and power dynamics present in her narratives.

-As a poet, Guerrette’s work is anchored in the themes of endurance, control, and emotional architecture.
-Her debut collection, Heart & Its Exaggerations — Trailer Edition, serves as a limited-release prelude to a larger body of work encompassing thousands of poems written across her life.
-The collection combines poetry, author’s notes, and narrative flow to explore the relationship between silence and survival.
+As a poet, Guerrette’s work is anchored in emotional architecture, how restraint, perception, and survival shape the interior world.
+Her debut collection, Heart & Its Exaggerations — Trailer Edition, is a limited-release prelude to a larger body of work spanning thousands of poems written across her life.
+The collection blends poetry with author’s notes and narrative flow, examining the tension between silence and expression.

-Her drama editorial essays, published through her e-mail newsletter series What Sheridan Said, have drawn an international audience for their fusion of narrative nonfiction, personal reflection, and cultural analysis.
-Guerrette’s writing has been described as part memoir, part philosophy—using storytelling as a means to examine identity, control, and modern society.
-She also publishes experimental, unfiltered work through her secondary newsletter channel, Sheridan’s Junk Drawer, a space dedicated to creative chaos and process transparency.
+Her editorial essays, published through her newsletter What Sheridan Said, have drawn an international readership for their fusion of narrative reflection and cultural analysis.
+Often described as part memoir, part philosophy, the work uses storytelling as a means of examining identity, perception, and modern power structures.
+She also publishes experimental work through Sheridan’s Junk Drawer, a secondary channel dedicated to fragments, drafts, and creative process.

-Guerrette’s multidisciplinary approach positions her at the intersection of literature, strategy, and design.
-Her work treats communication as architecture—something that must be built, inhabited, and understood.
-Whether constructing a poem, a song, or a brand identity, her guiding principle remains the same: that meaning can be designed as deliberately as any structure, and beauty, when built precisely, becomes a kind of endurance.
+Across forms, Guerrette approaches language as architecture—something built, inhabited, and endured.
+Whether constructing a poem, a script, or an essay, her guiding principle remains the same: that meaning can be designed with intention, and that beauty, when shaped precisely, becomes a form of power.

 bottom of page